Reece-Reklai/camera_dashboard/README.md

 # **Camera Grid Viewer**

-## Fullscreen multi n-camera setup display with click-to-fullscreen and hold-to-swap.
+## Fullscreen multi-camera (up to 9) setup display with click-to-fullscreen and hold-to-swap.

 # Quick Start